Selling a business in Australia: Steps for a smooth sale

 Three methods of business valuation

 A valuation is only a guideline for negotiations.
-The final transaction price is often influenced by a range of factors, such as your eagerness to sell, the buyer’s strategic interests, and how easily buyers can secure financing.
+The final transaction price is often influenced by factors such as your eagerness to sell, the buyer's strategic interests, and how easily buyers can secure financing.

 4. Finding a buyer

-Businesses are often sold to family members or employees, with the advantage being that you already have a good relationship with those people.
-If that’s not an option, you could approach your suppliers, customers or competitors.
+Many owners sell their businesses to family members or employees, which means you already have a good relationship with the buyers.
+If that's not an option, you could approach your suppliers, customers or competitors.
 They all know the business, at least.

 Your accountant may also be able to help find buyers.
 They generally have lots of entrepreneurs in their network.
 Bankers, lawyers and other business consultants may have suggestions too.